Women's, Gender, and Sexuality Studies Courses

 Wss 533 Race, Rape Culture, and the Law (2-3)

 The seminar will examine the extent to which law and social attitudes contribute to normalizing and/or trivializing sexual harassment and assault against women.
 The changing social landscape in which rape law in the United States has been defined and enforced exposes both hostility towards women’s dignity and physical integrity, and fear and misunderstanding of black sexuality.
 The course is designed to familiarize students with the fundamentals of sexual harassment and sexual assault law and the ways in which race, gender, and identity are implicated in the legal treatment of these issues.
 Utilizing case studies and historical examples through the lens of intersectional analyses, this course will address the difficult questions of how to move toward an anti-racist and anti-rape society while also examining the social and cultural causes that act as barriers to this progression.
 This seminar is interdisciplinary and will approach the subject matter through slave narratives, novels, autobiographies, film, music, law review articles, legislation, and case law.
+Students who have received credit for AWSS498 cannot receive credit for this course.

 Wss 540 (Aas 541) Black Women in U.S. History (4)